resilient-http/resilient.js/README.md

 ### Middleware API

-Based on a Haskell-like notation, this is the required interface for middlewares:
+Based on a Haskell-like notation, this is the required interface for middleware:
 ```
 Function([ params ])
   -> Function(options, resilient)
     -> Object{ in: Function(err, res, next), out: Function(option, next) }
 ```

-For non-duplex middlewares you can use the following interface as well:
+For non-duplex middleware you can use the following interface as well:
 ```
 Function([ params ])
   -> Function(options, resilient)